 Message to EPA: Time to Stop Persistent Herbicides!

-Recently Green Mountain Compost, owned and operated by Chittenden County Solid Waste District, Williston, Vermont, suffered a devastating discovery—something in their compost was causing garden plants to contort and wither!
+In the summer of 2012, Green Mountain Compost, owned and operated by Chittenden County Solid Waste District, Williston, Vermont, suffered a devastating discovery—something in their compost was causing garden plants to contort and wither!
 The culprit?
 A couple of pernicious, persistent herbicides called clopyralid and picloram.

 We are calling on the EPA to add a “compostability test” to its registration requirements, and to set a compostability standard for all chemicals that could potentially end up in a composting facility.